 We employ sophisticated direct marketing technologies and management practices to acquire our customers using the Internet, e-mail, and traditional direct marketing mailings.
-In addition, many of the products that we print for customers contain the VistaPrint logo and reference our website.
-Because our products, by their nature, are purchased by our customers for the purpose of being further distributed to business or personal contacts, the appearance of our brand on the products yields broad and ongoing distribution and visibility of our brand and presents the opportunity for beneficial viral and word-of-mouth advertising.
+Through channels such as our own outbound emails and direct URL type-in, we are able to secure orders at low costs.
+In addition, many of the products that we offer our customers contain the VistaPrint logo and reference our website.
+Our products, by their nature, are purchased by our customers for the purpose of being further distributed to business or personal contacts.
+As such, the appearance of our brand on the products yields broad and ongoing distribution and visibility of our brand and presents the opportunity for beneficial viral and word-of-mouth advertising.

-We have developed tools and techniques for measuring the result of each provider of direct marketing services and of each marketing message or product offer.
-In addition, our customer split run testing technology allows us to divide prospective or returning customers visiting our websites into sub-groups that are presented with different product selections, prices and/or marketing messages.
-This allows us to test or introduce new products on a limited basis, test various price points on products and services or test different marketing messages related to product or service offerings.
+We have developed tools and techniques for measuring the result of each provider of direct marketing services and of each marketing message or product or service offer.
+In addition, our customer split-run testing technology allows us to divide prospective or returning customers visiting our websites into sub-groups that are presented with different product and service selections, prices and/or marketing messages.
+This allows us to test or introduce new products and services on a limited basis, test various price points on products and services or test different marketing messages related to product or service offerings.

-We place advertisements on the websites of companies such as AOL and MSN, contract for targeted e-mail marketing services from vendors such as AzoogleAds.com and MyPoints, and contract for placement on leading search engines such as Google and Yahoo!.
-We maintain affiliate programs under which we permit program members to include hyperlinks to our websites on their sites and in promotional materials and we pay program members for sales generated through those links.
+We place advertisements on the websites of companies such as eBay and Amazon, contract for targeted e-mail marketing services from vendors such as IntegraClick and MyPoints, and contract for placement on leading search engines such as Google and Yahoo!.
+We maintain affiliate programs with companies such as UPromise under which we permit program members to include hyperlinks to our websites on their sites and in promotional materials and we pay program members for sales generated through those links.